Rotation, convective core overshooting, and period changes in classical Cepheid stellar evolution models

 We compute stellar population models using our grids of stellar evolution tracks.
 We assume a \cite{Kroupa2001} initial mass function (IMF) and a constant star formation rate for this analysis.
 Because the star formation rate is constant, we can ignore it for the calculations.
-Since we are interested in the probably ratio of Cepheids with positive and those with negative rates of period change the star formation rate has no impact on the analysis.
+Since we are interested in the probability ratio of Cepheids with positive and those with negative rates of period change the star formation rate has no impact on the analysis.
 The \cite{Kroupa2001} IMF is:

-where $\alpha = 2.3$.
-Since we are only consider stellar evolution models with masses greater than four solar masses then there is no notable differences with other IMFs \citep[e.g.,][]{Salpeter1955, Chabrier2003}.
+where $\alpha = 2.3$ for massive stars.
+Since we only consider stellar evolution models with masses greater than three solar masses then there is no notable differences with other IMFs \citep[e.g.,][]{Salpeter1955, Chabrier2003}.
 This prescription is identical to that done previously \citep{Neilson2012b}.

 In this work we are considering the role of stellar rotation, hence we need to include the rotational distribution of stars in our calculations.
-We will the results for Galactic OB stars \citep{Simondiaz2014} in the computation.
-However, we will start by computing the probabilities for each initial rotation rate separately, as if all stars are born with a certain rotation rate.
-We can fold in the rotational distribution of stars afterwards, but we show that our results do not change significantly as a function of rotation.
+We use the measured distribution for Galactic OB stars \citep{Simondiaz2014} in the computation.
+However, we start by computing the probabilities for each initial rotation rate separately, that is, we assume the entire population is born with a given rotation rate, for instance it might be $0~$km~s$^{-1}$ or 300~km~s$^{-1}$.
+This is, of course, unphysical, but by doing the computation for each rotation rate, we can measure how rotation impacts the evolutionary timescales, hence probabilities.
+We fold in the rotational distribution of stars afterwards.
+We show that our results do not change significantly as a function of rotation.
 As such the choice of rotational distribution will have no consequence.